darkbrewery/SimoDistribution/docs/VERIFICATION_GUIDE.md

 1. **Repository access**: Ensure your repository is public
 2. **Build issues**: Check if your code builds successfully in a clean environment
 3. **Dependencies**: Ensure all dependencies are properly specified in Cargo.toml and Cargo.lock
+4. **Fee payer balance**: Ensure your fee payer account has enough SOL (use the `-Airdrop` flag on devnet/testnet)
+5. **Fee payer permissions**: Ensure your fee payer keypair is valid and has the necessary permissions

+### Fee Payer Issues

+For remote verification, you need a funded fee payer account:

+1. **Create a fee payer**: If you don't have a fee payer keypair, create one with `solana-keygen new -o keypairs/fee-payer.json`
+2. **Fund the account**: On mainnet, transfer SOL to the fee payer.
+On devnet/testnet, use the `-Airdrop` flag
+3. **Check balance**: Verify the fee payer has enough SOL with `solana balance -k keypairs/fee-payer.json`

 ## Resources